Project: BRAVA (Breakthrough fuel cell technologies for aviation)

 The challenge

-Conventional cooling systems employ a liquid (typically a glycol-water mixture) that is circulated by a pump to cool the fuel cells.
+Conventional cooling systems employ a liquid (typically a glycolwater mixture) that is circulated by a pump to cool the fuel cells.
 However, this traditional approach results in a system mass that is too high for aircraft applications.
 Furthermore, the liquid is susceptible to freezing under cold conditions, which poses an additional challenge.
-To address these limitations, the BRAVA project is developing a novel cooling system demonstrator that aims to achieve at least a 20% reduction in mass, a 50% reduction in pump power, and eliminate freezing issues.
+To address these challenges, the BRAVA project has developed a novel two-phase cooling system, where the term ‘two-phase’ refers to the phase transition of the fluid from liquid to vapour.

 The solution

 The mass of the cooling system and the required pump power can be substantially reduced by leveraging the heat of evaporation of a liquid.
-In a two-phase cooling system, where the term ‘two-phase’ refers to the phase transition of the fluid from liquid to vapour, a pump circulates a fluid that evaporates in the fuel cells while absorbing the waste heat.
-Detailed analyses reveal that the mass of a two-phase cooling system can be reduced by a factor of 2.4 (exceeding the target reduction of 20%) when a novel ‘no accumulator’ concept is employed.
-Moreover, the pump power is reduced by a factor of 8.
+In a two-phase cooling system, a pump circulates a fluid that evaporates in the fuel cells while absorbing the waste heat.
+Consequently, the required fluid flow is significantly smaller than in conventional liquid cooling, resulting in a much smaller pump and narrower pipe diameters.
+Detailed analyses by Airbus and NLR show that the mass of a 100-passenger aircraft with four engines can be reduced with approximately 1000 kg when a two-phase pumped cooling system is used instead of a conventional liquid glycolwater cooling system.

 What did we do?

-To investigate the feasibility of the two-phase cooling system with the ‘no accumulator’ concept, NLR designed and successfully tested a test setup with a 20 kW cooling capacity The results of these tests will be used to develop a 200 kW demonstrator in 2025.
+To investigate the feasibility of the two-phase cooling concept, NLR first built a test setup with a 20 kW cooling capacity.
+The test results were subsequently used to design and build a demonstrator for a two-phase cooling system with a 240 kW cooling capacity.

 Project partners: